microsoft/FluidFramework/tools/bundle-size-tools/README.md

 }
 ```

-It is expected that consumers of Bundle buddy will configure one or more `WebpackStatsProcessors` for their projects.
-It is also possible to write your own custom `WebpackStatsProcessors`.
+Consumers of bundle-size-tools must configure one or more `WebpackStatsProcessors` for their projects.
+It is also possible to write and use custom `WebpackStatsProcessors`.

-Bundle buddy runs the same set of `WebpackStatsProcessors` on both the baseline commit and pull request commit.
-Bundle buddy then compares the metrics produces by the baseline commit and pull request commit and reports these differences in a comment in the pull request.
+Bundle-size-tools runs the same set of `WebpackStatsProcessors` on both the baseline commit and pull request commit.
+It then compares the metrics produces by the baseline commit and pull request commit and reports these differences in a comment in the pull request.

 ### Default Stats Processors

-Bundle buddy provides a basic set of `WebpackStatsProcessors`.
-They include:
+Bundle-size-tools provides the following basic set of `WebpackStatsProcessors`:

 - `entryStatsProcessor` - reports the size of the chunks generated for each of the webpack [entry points](https://webpack.js.org/concepts/entry-points/) specified in the webpack config
 - `totalSizeProcessor` - reports the total size of all chunks in the webpack bundle.